jaydenc3399/sep11-freedom-project/blog/entry05.md

 ---

-This was the code for my
+This was the code for my freedom project

 [Previous](entry04.md) | [Next](entry06.md)